chocogem/SpringBootRestful-MongoDB-Docker/README.md

 ## Getting Started

-First of all you need to have docker installed first and must starting then follow step below.
+First you need to have docker installed first and must starting then follow step below.

 1.Open project with Spring Tool Suite.